PSTC/cic-hat-bar/README.md

     - `(⪯)`: Computes stage constraints given a subtyping relation
     - `shift`: Shifts up stage annotations of types in recursive positions
 * Spec:
-    - Write tests for everything
+    - Write tests inference functions and helpers

 ## References
 <span id="f1">[1]</span> [On type-based termination and dependent pattern matching in the calculus of inductive constructions](https://pastel.archives-ouvertes.fr/pastel-00622429) by Jorge Luis Sacchini.
 Referred to as CIC^_.